AbdullahZuhair21/Forensics/README.md

 if you get a log file use Registry Viewer to check the Running application. don't forget to remove the null bytes in the case of copying a based64

 Software => Microsoft => Windows => Current Version => Run

+# photo's forensics
+Hex is represented in hex-editor as little indian not big Indian. you can check the hex value of a number using python then `hex(150)`. use exiftool to get some of the values like image width and height